Find out what other participants have achieved with their support team.

 Goals are what the participant wants to achieve, learn or develop.

-A support worker can play an integral part in helping you, or the participant you are supporting, to achieve their goals, Funding can be used to engage a worker for these purposes.
+An NDIS support worker can play an integral part in helping you, or the participant you are supporting, to achieve their goals, Funding can be used to engage a worker for these purposes.
 In fact, support workers from Careseekers have supported participants all over Australia to achieve their NDIS goals.

 Read the stories below for some inspiration!
 (Please note names have been changed to protect the privacy of clients and care workers).